The new version of the PS5 runs hotter than the old one

 Last month it emerged that Sony had begun shipping a new, lighter version of the PS5.
-Now, a number of hands-on videos claim that the revised console, which is said to be easier to manufacture, runs 3-5°C hotter than the original.
+Now, a number of hands-on videos claim that the revised console runs 3-5°C hotter than the original.

-The new PS5 doesn't offer any new features but it does have a smaller heatsink, which would seem to explain why it weighs around 300g less than the launch edition, and runs a tad hotter.
+The new PS5 doesn't offer any new features but it does have a smaller heatsink, which would seem to explain why it weighs around 300g less than the launch edition, is easier to manufacture and runs a tad hotter.

 In a teardown video entitled 'The new PS5 is Worse', YouTuber Evan Austin reveals the new machine's innards in fine detail.
 The original 1639g heatsink is gone, replaced by a 1368g model with fewer heat pipes (four rather than six) and less copper content.